 Lamb has worked in the private sector as a landman in Oklahoma's energy industry, and was General Counsel for an energy and wireless company in Edmond, Oklahoma.

 Lt.
 Governor Lamb has been consistently recognized as a leader.
-He was elected chairman of the National Lt.
+He served as chairman of the National Lt.
 Governors Association (NLGA) and the Republican Lt.
 Governors Association (RLGA).
-For five years Lamb has been Vice Chair of the Aerospace States Association (ASA).